4 Geometry operations

 us_states_simp1 = us_states9311.simplify(100000)

 A limitation with .simplify, however, is that it simplifies objects on a per-geometry basis.
-This means the “topology” is lost, resulting in overlapping and “holey” areal units illustrated in Figure 4.2 (b).
+This means the topology is lost, resulting in overlapping and ‘holey’ areal units as illustrated in Figure 4.2 (b).
 The .toposimplify method from package topojson provides an alternative that overcomes this issue.
-By default it uses the Douglas-Peucker algorithm like the .simplify method.
-Another algorithm, known as Visvalingam-Whyatt, which overcomes some limitations of the Douglas-Peucker algorithm (Visvalingam and Whyatt 1993), is also available in .toposimplify.
-The main advanatage of .toposimplify, however, is that it is topologically “aware”.
-That is, it simplifies the combined borders of the polygons (rather than each polygon on its own), thus ensuring that the overlap is maintained.
-The following code chunk uses .toposimplify to simplify us_states9311:
+The main advanatage of .toposimplify is that it is topologically ‘aware’: it simplifies the combined borders of the polygons (rather than each polygon on its own), thus ensuring that the overlap is maintained.
+The following code chunk uses .toposimplify to simplify us_states9311.
+Note that, when using the topojson package, we first need to calculate a topology object, using function tp.Topology, and then apply the simplification function, such as .toposimplify, to obtain a simplified layer.
+We are also using the .to_gdf method to return a GeoDataFrame.

 topo = tp.Topology(us_states9311, prequantize=False)